PhillHenry/accelerate_devops/hugo/content/blog/multi_million_dollar_memo.md

 A South African colleague once pointed out to me that British managers love to tackle problems by throwing large numbers of workers at it - a hang-over from the days of the Industrial Revolution when more factory workers meant more spoons were manufactured.

 In the world of knowledge workers, the correct approach is the very opposite.
 The Googles of this world have small, focused teams of highly competent (and highly paid) engineers.

+I probably lost half the British audience by mentioning APIs in my first paragraph.

 <div style="text-align: center;">
   <img src="/img/blog/broken_factory.jpg" alt="Description" />